gramineproject/gramine/Documentation/attestation.rst

 EPID based remote attestation starts with the enclavized user application opening the special file ``/dev/attestation/user_report_data`` for write (step 1).
-Under the hood, Graphene uses the ``EREPORT`` hardware instruction to generate an :term:`SGX Report` (step 2).
+Under the hood, Gramine uses the ``EREPORT`` hardware instruction to generate an :term:`SGX Report` (step 2).
 After the SGX report is generated, the application opens another special file ``/dev/attestation/quote`` for read (step 3).
-Under the hood, Graphene communicates with the :term:`Quoting Enclave` to receive the :term:`SGX Quote` (step 4).
+Under the hood, Gramine communicates with the :term:`Quoting Enclave` to receive the :term:`SGX Quote` (step 4).
 In turn, the Quoting Enclave uses the EPID key provided by the :term:`Provisioning Enclave` (step 5, only during initial deployment of this SGX machine).
 The Provisioning Enclave requests the